edgio-docs/edgio-docs/guides/applications/v7/performance/redirects.md

 **Key information:**
 -   Requests are processed in the following order:

-    1.  **Rules - URL Rewrite & URL Redirect Features:** These features takes precedence over bulk redirects.
+    1.  **Rules - URL Rewrite & URL Redirect Features:** These features take precedence over bulk redirects.
     2.  **Bulk Redirects:** Bulk redirects take precedence over rules that do not contain the URL Rewrite or the URL Redirect features.
     3.  **Rules - Other Features:** Once a request is slated for redirection, only features that affect the response can be applied.
 For example, you may set headers for the `3xx` response sent to the client.